-A complaint was filed on December 23, 2009 in the Southern District of New York against Bimini Capital, the Bank of New York Mellon ("BNYM"), and Hexagon Securities, LLC ("Hexagon").
-It alleges that plaintiff, a note-holder in Preferred Term Securities XX ("PreTSL XX"), suffered losses as a result of Bimini Capital's repurchase of all outstanding fixed/floating rate capital securities of Bimini Capital Trust II for less than par value from PreTSL XX in December 2009.
-Plaintiff alleged breach of the indenture and breach of fiduciary duties by BNYM, and tortious interference with contract and aiding and abetting breach of fiduciary duty by Bimini Capital and Hexagon.
-Plaintiff also purported to allege derivative claims brought on behalf of Nominal Defendant PreTSL XX.
-On February 22, 2010, plaintiff filed an amended complaint, adding derivative claims on behalf of BNYM as trustee, in addition to the prior derivative claims asserted on behalf of PreTSL XX.
-Plaintiff has also added a claim for "unjust enrichment" against Bimini Capital and Hexagon.
-Bimini Capital denies that the repurchase was improper and intends to defend the suit vigorously.
+A complaint was filed on December 23, 2009 in the Southern District of New York by R. Davis Howe against Bimini Capital Management, Inc. ("Bimini"), the Bank of New York Mellon ("BNYM"), and Hexagon Securities, LLC ("Hexagon").
+(On December 8, 2010, Hexagon was dismissed from the action with prejudice.)
+The complaint alleges that Howe, a note-holder in Preferred Term Securities XX ("PreTSL XX"), suffered losses as a result of Bimini's repurchase of all outstanding fixed/floating rate capital securities of Bimini Capital Trust II for less than par value from PreTSL XX in December 2009.
+The complaint alleged breach of the Indenture and breach of fiduciary duties by BNYM, and claims for tortuous interference with contract, aiding and abetting breach of fiduciary duty, unjust enrichment and "rescission/illegality" by Bimini.
+Plaintiff also alleged derivative claims brought in the name of Nominal Defendant PreTSL XX and BNYM as trustee.
+On March 4, 2011, the Court granted plaintiff's motion for summary judgment on its breach of contract claim against BNYM.
+The Court also granted defendants' motion for summary judgment dismissing plaintiff's derivative claims, including the claim for "rescission/illegality."
+The parties' motions for summary judgment as to all other claims were denied.
+On March 23, 2011, the parties reached a settlement of this matter, pursuant to which all claims will be dismissed with prejudice.
+Bimini's contribution to the settlement is \$400,000, which has been recorded as an accrued expense in the Company's accompanying December 31, 2010 consolidated balance sheet.